China has banned for-profit tutoring in core education, following the release of strict new regulations on the lucrative sector.

 Despite the new restrictions, foreign-run education firms still have opportunities in areas like vocational education – a sector explicitly encouraged for foreign investment – as well as language training and university partnerships.
-Further, the impact on training centers in non-core education remains to be seen.

 Chen recommends that foreign-invested enterprises outside of core education should wait for further implementation regulations and then take action accordingly.

 (This article was originally posted on July 30, 2021, and updated on September 27, 2021.)